 \section{Abstract}

 In this work, we will consider the star network scenario where the central party is trusted while all the edge parties (with a number of $n$) are untrusted.
 Network steering is defined with an $n$ local hidden state model which can be viewed as a special kind of $n$ local hidden variable model.
-Three different types of sufficient criteria, nonlinear steering inequality, linear steering inequality, and Bell inequality, will be constructed to verify the quantum steering in a star network.
-Based on the linear steering inequality, it is found that the network steering can be demonstrated even though the trusted party performs a fixed measurement.
+Two different types of sufficient criteria, nonlinear steering inequality and linear steering inequality will be constructed to verify the quantum steering in a star network.
+Based on the linear steering inequality, how to detect the network steering with a fixed measurement will be discussed.